Gabon - Tips

 and machinery to Gabon.
 Through a modest International Military Education

-Training program, the United States provides military training to
+and Training program, the United States provides military training to

-the Gabonese armed forces each year.
+members of the Gabonese armed forces each year.
 U.S. private capital

-to Gabon since before its
+has been attracted to Gabon since before its

 independence.